sxergiu/app-irian/README.md

 - `ng serve`
 - ( or run_frontend from package.json)

+### Docker
+- for some reason frontend image only displays ngInx default page
+- backend doesn't recognise app class without lombok
+- with lombok weird error where looks for app in domain

 ### Utils
 - Backend uses JWT_SECRET as local environment variable for tokens
 - MinIO uses default credentials (minioadmin found in application.poperties) and must be running at localhost:9000
 - GoogleMaps uses a secret apiKey, not so secret mapId for map display and googleplacesapi for selecting address
+-
+---